SahibYar/Effective-Cpp-Summary/chapter-2-constructors-destructors-and-assignment-operators/item-8.md

     }
 }
 ```
 This is reasonable option if the program cannot continue to run after an error is encountered during destruction.
-It has the advantage that if allowing the exception to propagate from the destructor would lead to undefined behaviour, this prevents that from happening.
-That is, calling `abort` may forestall undefined behaviour.
+It has the advantage that if allowing the exception to propagate from the destructor would lead to undefined behavior, this prevents that from happening.
+That is, calling `abort` may forestall undefined behavior.
 * **Swallow the exception** arising from the call to `close`:
 ```C++
 DBConn::~DBConn()